talbotp/serverless-apigateway-route-settings/README.md

 ## Issues

 If you encounter any bugs, please let me know [here](https://github.com/talbotp/serverless-apigateway-route-settings/issues), and I will aim to fix them soon :slightly_smiling_face:.
+Contributions are welcome, feel free to make a pull request into the develop branch.